-- The Officer must ascertain what are the relevant British (or equivalent) European or international standards which apply to the subject matter of the contract.
+- The Officer must ascertain what are the relevant European or international standards (may be referenced to a corresponding British standard) which apply to the subject matter of the contract.
+Such standards must comply with Regulation 42.
 The Officer must include those standards that are necessary properly to describe the required quality.
 The Director for Procurement & I.T.
-Strategy must be formally consulted before any Officer decides to use any standard that does not include a European standard. - 10.2 The basis of award shall be either the: - "lowest price" where payment is to be made by the Council - "highest price", if payment is to be received, or - "most economically advantageous tender" (where quality and/or other considerations other than purchase price also apply).
+Strategy must be formally consulted before any Officer decides to use any standard that does not include a European standard. - In accordance with the Regulations all award criteria and sub-criteria relating to the award must be clearly published.
+The award must only be made using the published criteria and sub-criteria.

-The Council's preferred option is to accept the "most economically advantageous tender".
-If this approach is adopted, it must be further defined by reference to criteria, sub-criteria and scoring methodologies.
 All levels of criteria may refer only to relevant considerations.
-These may include: price; quality of service; quality of goods; whole-life running costs; whole life cycle costs; technical merit; delivery date; cost effectiveness; quality; relevant environmental considerations; aesthetic and functional characteristics (including security and control features);

-- safety; after-sales services; technical assistance; partnering arrangements; longterm relationships, and any other relevant matter. - 10.3 The Tender Appraisal Panel (TAP) (and/or Officer) must define and document the Award Criteria and sub-criteria that are appropriate to the tendering exercise, before tenders are sought.
-Award Criteria & sub-criteria must be designed to secure an outcome giving best value for money for the Council. - 10.4 Tender Appraisal Panels are responsible for ensuring the optimum combination of whole life cost and quality. - The Award Criteria must not include: 10.5 - Non-commercial Considerations - matters which discriminate against suppliers from the European Economic Area or signatories to the Government Procurement Agreement - matters which are anti-competitive within the meaning of the various Local Government Acts.
+These may include: price; quality of service; quality of goods; whole-life running costs; whole life cycle costs; technical merit; delivery date; cost effectiveness; quality; relevant environmental considerations; aesthetic and functional characteristics (including security and control features); safety; aftersales services; technical assistance; partnering arrangements; long-term relationships, and any other relevant matter. - The Council may lay down special conditions relating to the performance of a contract in accordance with Regulation 70.
+These may include economic, innovation-related, environmental, social or employment-related considerations. - The Tender Appraisal Panel (TAP) (and/or Officer) must define and document the Award Criteria and sub-criteria that are appropriate to the tendering exercise, before tenders are sought.
+Award Criteria & sub-criteria must be designed to secure an outcome giving best value for money for the Council. - 10.5 Tender Appraisal Panels are responsible for ensuring the optimum combination of whole life cost and quality. - 10.6 The Award Criteria must not include: - Non-commercial Considerations - matters which discriminate against suppliers from the European Economic Area or signatories to the Government Procurement Agreement - matters which are anti-competitive within the meaning of the various Local Government Acts.